Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

 \subsection{Mass in acoustic near field}

-Although sound field is massless, non-acoustic massive field $\phi$ is still of great interest.
-In fact, massless acoustic field necessarily becomes massive in the vicinity of its source, the acoustic near field.
-In order to show this, we use the Planck–Einstein relation between the energy (not to be confused with usual energy of sound waves) of a massless field and frequency,
+Although sound field is massless, the non-acoustic massive field $\phi$ from eq.~(\ref{action_variation_zero_real_scalar_field}) is still of great interest.
+In fact, massless acoustic field necessarily becomes massive in the acoustic near field of a compact (non-relativistic) source or a foreign object interacting with the field.
+In order to show this, we use the Planck–Einstein relation between energy of a massless field (which should not be confused with usual energy of sound waves) and frequency,